Sony RX100 II Review

 That's partly because the advantages of BSI technology -- increased sensitivity and an improved signal-to-noise ratio -- are felt more strongly with the higher pixel densities common on small compact camera sensors.
 The lower the pixel density, the lower the proportion of circuitry to light-gathering area on the chip's surface, and the less the advantage in moving that circuitry to the rear of the sensor.

 Still, Sony clearly believes there's enough of an advantage over a standard 1"-type chip to make the reduced yield and additional manufacturing complexity of a BSI chip at this size worthwhile.
-The company is claiming a one-stop improvement over the original RX100, with ISO 3,200 on the RX100 II predicted to yield similar noise levels to ISO 1,600 on the RX100.
+The company is claiming a one-stop improvement over the original RX100, with ISO 3200 on the RX100 II predicted to yield similar noise levels to ISO 1600 on the RX100.
+Our lab testing showed that this claim was actually slightly conservative for JPEGs.

 Sensitivity.
-The base sensitivity has been increased from ISO 125 to ISO 160 equivalent, and the upper limit has jumped from ISO 6,400 to ISO 12,800 equivalent.
+The base sensitivity has been increased from ISO 125 to ISO 160 equivalent, and the upper limit has jumped from ISO 6400 to ISO 12,800 equivalent.
 The expanded range of the original camera allowed shooting at ISO 80 equivalent, and this has been raised slightly to ISO 100 equivalent.
-The range in Multi-Frame NR mode is unchanged, though, and still tops out at ISO 25,600 equivalent.
+The range in Multi-Frame NR mode is unchanged, though, still topping-out at ISO 25,600 equivalent.

 The improved sensitivity and noise characteristics of the sensor will likely show themselves in other respects, as well.
-In particular, Sony is predicting a 10% improvement in the time taken to achieve an autofocus lock when shooting in low light when compared to the RX100, since the contrast detection system should have higher-quality data from the new image sensor to work with.
-The company has also promised a "profound impact" on low-light video.
+In particular, Sony claims a 10% improvement in the time taken to achieve an auto-focus lock when shooting in low light when compared to the RX100, since the contrast detection system should have higher-quality data from the new image sensor to work with.
+The company also promises a "profound impact" on low-light video.
 Big words, indeed!

 Expandability.
 Another important change is aimed at turning the RX100 II into something of a system camera, albeit one with a fixed lens.
 Unlike the RX100, the new camera now sports a flash hot shoe.
 Specifically, it's the same Multi Interface Shoe that debuted in last fall's flagship Sony A99 and RX1 cameras, integrating 21 data contacts that provide compatibility not only with external strobes, but also with accessories such as an electronic viewfinder, clip-on LCD monitor, or external microphone adapter.

 And that's not all for the expandability: The Sony RX100 II's USB port has also been updated to become what Sony calls the Multi Terminal.
-This provides not only for USB data transfer, but also adds compatibility with a wired remote control unit.
+This provides not only for USB data transfer and battery charging, but also adds compatibility with a wired remote control unit.

 If your smart device doesn't support NFC -- which is true of all Apple devices, and many older or less expensive Android devices, you'll still be able to pair via Wi-Fi manually.
 (But you're missing out: using NFC couldn't be simpler, and typically puts a silly grin on people's faces the first time they try it.)

 Tilting display.
 And in case the ability to connect an external, electronic viewfinder to the Sony RX100 II wasn't exciting enough, there's now an articulated LCD display, as well.
 It's solely a tilting type, rather than a tilt-swivel, and it doesn't provide for framing images from in front of the camera, but it nonetheless makes the RX100 II much more versatile when framing shots low to the ground, or over your head.
-And impressively, it adds barely anything to the camera's thickness -- there's only a scant 0.1 inch (2.4mm) increase.
+And impressively, it adds barely anything to the camera's thickness -- there's only a scant 0.1 inch (2.4mm) increase over the original model.

-That's still just enough to stop the RX100 II from fitting in the optionally-available leather jacket case for the original RX100, though, and so Sony is simultaneously releasing an updated jacket case.
+That's still just enough to stop the RX100 II from fitting in the optionally-available leather jacket case for the original RX100, though, so Sony simultaneously released an updated jacket case.
 The new case will entirely replace the original one in Sony's inventory, and is listed as compatible with both cameras.

 And more besides.
 There are a few other tweaks since the RX100 II, but they're not as significant as those mentioned so far.
 You can now shoot Full HD movies at a movie-like rate of 24 frames per second, in addition to the previous 60 frames / fields per second options.
 There's also a new step zoom function for the ring encircling the lens, which allows quick access to predefined focal lengths of 28, 35, 50, 70, and 100mm without the need to adjust the dial precisely.
 Sony has also added the Auto Object Framing function seen previously in the Sony A58 and NEX-3N cameras, supplementing the RX100's Auto Portrait Framing.